-If you decide to have a booster dose of the vaccine, we will ask you some brief questions about your health, before giving the vaccine into your arm and covering with a dressing.
-The dressing will be removed after 15 minutes of observation.
-The visit will take approximately 1 hour.
+If you decide to have a booster dose of the vaccine, we will ask you some brief questions about your health, before giving the vaccine into your arm and may coverwith a dressing.
+In line with routine guidance, there is no longer a need to observe you after you have received the vaccination.
+If you feel ok, you can leave straight away.